Want to stand out in a crowded market?

 1. Got a new name?
 Check no-one else has got there first

-The explosion in craft brewing means that beer brands have proliferated and you have plenty of competition.
+The explosion in craft brewing means that beer branding has proliferated and you have plenty of competition.
 Of course, it’s important to make sure your labels and marketing literature are well designed and that they reflect your product.
-However, what’s more important is to get the legal angle right.
+However, what’s more, important is to get the legal angle right.
 If you don’t, you could find yourself being sued for trade mark infringement if someone else has already registered the name you have chosen.
 If they are successful, they will be entitled to damages and costs.
 Not only that, your product and any literature showing the trade mark may have to be destroyed or handed over to the trade mark owner.

 These consequences are far more wide-reaching than a design fail and, to prevent this, it is advisable to have a registered trade mark attorney conduct appropriate checks in good time before you launch your new beer brand.
-If the results show that there may be high risk issues, back away and choose something else!
+If the results show that there may be high-risk issues, back away and choose something else!
 There are better things to spend your resources on than fighting trade mark disputes.

 Once you have chosen a name and your attorney has cleared the mark for use, make sure you file a trade mark application so that no one else can register it.
-In the UK, we have a ’first to file’ trade mark system; this means that the first business to file the application will be first in the queue to registration, unless someone else eventually shows that they have a better right.
+In the UK, we have a ’first to file’ trade mark system; this means that the first business to file the application will be first in the queue to registration unless someone else eventually shows that they have a better right.

 Delaying an application can be fatal.
 If you launch your product and someone else files for the trade mark as they like the look of it, then you are under pressure to try to get the trade mark back.
 The costs, delay and lack of guarantee of a favourable outcome can be solved by filing – and preferably securing registration of – your mark, in advance of shouting about your new product on social media.
 File the application first, or someone else may file it before you.

 It’s true that using your trade mark will give you a certain level of rights to enforce protection against others.
 However, this method of enforcement is fraught with difficulties in evidencing your reputation and rights.
-It is nowhere near as cost effective, or fast in reaching a conclusion, as showing that you have a registered trade mark.
+It is nowhere near as cost-effective, or fast in reaching a conclusion, as showing that you have a registered trade mark.
 A registered company name or domain name will not give you the exclusive right that a trade mark registration does.
 In terms of priorities, looking after the trade mark is of greatest importance.

 When considering whether it’s worth bothering with trade mark registration, just think – if a competitor did copy your name and register your trade mark, how much damage would this cause to your business?
-How much money and effort have you invested into growing your business and building loyal customers through your brand name, only to find yourself sharing this with a competitor?
+How much money and effort have you invested in growing your business and building loyal customers through your brand name, only to find yourself sharing this with a competitor?
 In the long run, it pays to protect what’s rightfully yours.

 3. Keep a beady eye on your competitors!